eps90/pull-request-notifier/README.md

 ## ToDo

-* Consider a migration to webpack
+* Consider a migration to webpack2
-* Move all bower dependencies to npm
+* Move ~~all~~ rest of bower dependencies to npm
-* Remove TSD and migrate to `@types` packages
-* Find some up-to-date directive or filter for markdown
+* Find some up-to-date directive or filter for markdown or create one
 * Find some alternative to angular-emoji-filter